1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. How much is a 1980 dime worth?

-A standard 1980 dime in circulated condition is typically worth its face value of 10 cents.
-However, uncirculated examples can be worth $1-$3, depending on their grade and mint mark.
+A standard 1980 dime in circulated condition is worth its face value of 10 cents.
+Uncirculated examples can be worth $1–$3 depending on grade and mint mark, while coins graded MS65 or higher by PCGS or NGC can fetch $5–$15.
+Error coins or Full Bands specimens are worth significantly more — in some cases, hundreds of dollars.

 2. What makes a 1980 dime valuable?